 Does The Intent Of The Alleged Perpetrator Affect An Assault Charge?

 The intent of a person can affect an assault charge.
 A basic assault is unwanted touching, and that could happen where somebody touches, for instance, the breast of a female.
 That unwanted touching could occur if you’re in a crowd of thousands of people, and you didn’t really intend to touch someone.
 In this instance, you do have the means to be found not guilty of that charge.
 With every criminal charge or almost every criminal charge, the intent is a factor.
 The intent of the person to cause harm is the basic framework as far as an assault is concerned.
 If somebody accidentally touches somebody or does something without meaning or has a very, very good reason for their hands being in a certain place that is a defense to an assault.

 Does The Degree Of Injury Suffered By The Victim Affect An Assault Charge?

 It definitely can.
 If it is determined that a person had intended to cause serious physical injury, that can escalate what would normally be a second-degree assault into a first-degree assault.
 In some cases, it’s not even as much intentional as wanting to cause the harm.
 If you intentionally punch somebody hard and you end up hitting them in the temple and causing a brain injury, a minor assault could turn into a major one.

 What Mistakes Do People Make In Assault Cases?

 The first thing that can hurt them is not having an attorney before they talk to the police.
 Very often, criminals find themselves in a position where the state has a difficult time proving the case, yet they talk to the police and admit what they did, which can be the best evidence that a court of law can have to convict them.

 For more information on Assault Charges In Maryland, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.